The Pandora Papers

 FinCEN wants to require lawyers, real estate agents, and even small businesses to file reports of suspicious activity.
 Essentially, FinCEN’s goal is to deputize non-institutional gatekeepers who will now bear the burden of meeting due diligence and reporting requirements that were previously unheard of—all potentially on pain of being federally prosecuted as accomplices or co-conspirators.

 For attorneys, this is particularly odious.
-Snitching on “suspicious” clients (meaning anyone buying real estate with cash or cashiers check) not only violates the attorney-client privilege but is contrary to historical norms and core ethics of the profession.
+Snitching on “suspicious” clients (meaning anyone buying real estate with cash or cashier’s check) not only violates the attorney-client privilege but is contrary to historical norms and core ethics of the profession.
 In certain cases, it would also be a violation of the sixth amendment right to counsel.
-Anyone concerned with preservation of individual civil liberties should be justifiably worried and, going forward, extremely careful when buying and selling real property.
+Anyone concerned with preservation of individual civil liberties should be justifiably worried and, going forward, extremely careful when buying and selling real property where cash is involved.

 There will now be a distinctly federal component to entity formation, an area that has long been the preserve of the states.
 FinCEN’s notice of proposed rule-making declares that companies formed both in the U.S. and abroad will be designated as “reporting companies,” meaning that they will now have reporting obligations.
 The “ultimate goal of this regulatory proposal is to combat, to the broadest extent possible, the proliferation of anonymous shell companies that facilitate the flow and sheltering of illicit money in the United States.”